VARFynn/LaTeX_Templates/README.md

 # General Information
 This repository contains a collection of LaTeX templates for various types of documents, including academic papers, presentations, and resumes.
 Each template is designed to be easily customizable and comes - if needed - with detailed instructions on how to use it.
+The purpose of this collection is primarily aimed at aiding and sharing a helpful tool for students who are newer to LaTeX and may have less experience with it.

 Included:
 * CV (Business - One Pager)